 Popular Skills for Manager of Client Services

 Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, facility with Sales Management, People Management, and Account Management are correlated to pay that is significantly above average, leading to increases of 24 percent, 12 percent, and 10 percent, respectively.
-At the other end of the pay range are skills like Program Management, Windows Operating System General Use, and Microsoft Office.
-Those familiar with Client Interaction also tend to know People Management and Customer Service.
+Most notably, facility with Sales Management, People Management, and Operations Management are correlated to pay that is significantly above average, leading to increases of 23 percent, 13 percent, and 9 percent, respectively.
+Those listing Windows Operating System General Use as a skill should be prepared for drastically lower pay.
+Program Management and Microsoft Office also typically command lower compensation.
+Those proficient in Client Interaction are, more often than not, also skilled in People Management and Customer Service.

 Pay by Experience Level for Manager of Client Services

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Managers of Client Services with more experience do not necessarily bring home bigger paychecks.
 In fact, experience in this field tends to impact compensation minimally.
 Although individuals who have less than five years' experience earn $51K on average, people with five to 10 years benefit from a notably larger average of $65K.
 Managers of Client Services claiming one to two decades of experience make an estimated median of $74K.
 Individuals who have achieved more than 20 years of experience don't seem to earn any more than people who have 10 to 20 years under their belts.